strimzi/strimzi-kafka-oauth/HACKING.md

     kubectl create deployment hello-server --image=$REGISTRY_IP:$REGISTRY_PORT/hello-app:1.0
     kubectl get pod

-By repeating the last command we should after a few seconds see it turn to `Running` status for `hello-server-*`.
+By repeating the last command we should, after a few seconds, see it turn to `Running` status for `hello-server-*`.
 If there is an error status, see [Troubleshooting](#troubleshooting) chapter.

 You can now remove the deployment: